 What ebooks are included?

-Most major eBook titles from the commonly used publishers in higher education are available.
-Publishers have thoughtfully made their catalogues broadly available in VitalSource Helps, and we welcome as much help to students as you can provide through our platform.
+Most major ebook titles from the commonly used publishers in higher education are available.
+Publishers have thoughtfully made their catalogs broadly available in VitalSource Helps, and we welcome as much help to students as you can provide through our platform.

-Any content typically accessed via the LMS/VLE will still be available on LMS/VLE-integrated accounts.
-However, eBooks that are part of VitalSource Helps are only available through the Explore tab at bookshelf.vitalsource.com and within all native Bookshelf apps (iOS, Android, Windows, Mac, etc.).
+Any content typically accessed via the LMS, such as Inclusive Access content, will still be available on LMS-integrated accounts.
+However, ebooks that are part of VitalSource Helps are only available through the Explore tab at bookshelf.vitalsource.com and within all native Bookshelf apps (iOS, Android, Windows, Mac, etc.).

 Where should I direct students having access issues?

 Yes!
 To access ebooks offline, students simply need to use the Bookshelf app on their mobile device or desktop/laptop computer.

 Does Bookshelf allow users to print portions of books?

 In most cases, yes.
 However, printing restrictions are set by each publisher.

 Yes.
 Like you, we take accessibility seriously.
 You can find our VPATs here, and relevant support articles here.
 We ensure all materials meet a minimum standard of accessibility, and the Bookshelf® platform supports even more accessibility features, but publishers determine enhanced accessibility for their own content.

 VitalSource does not share user data and all participants of the VitalSource Helps program will automatically be opted out of marketing initiatives.
 To learn more, click here to view our Privacy FAQs.